dreamineering/business-administration/docs/README.md

 Wisdom for the **pain** is overrated!
 Start **running** your business and [claim your time back now](./demo/install/) to save yourself from looking back on what might have been.

-With Gensolve you get three applications in one
+With Gensolve you get three applications for the price of one

 - The main app for running the clinic
 - The accounting system for managing your books